 The type of tattoo insurance can vary depending upon several factors.
-This is for an operator a mobile service or work from a studio.
-If the latter you will most likely need buildings cover, but check with your landlord first as this may already be in place.
+If you work out of a studio you will most likely need building's cover, but check with your landlord first as this may already be in place.
 Below are the main key areas that should be considered when taking out tattoo insurance to help protect your business operation.

 The shop owner has to cover each of their employees with worker compensation, personal and professional liability insurance policies.
-This has to include all employees whether or not they are paid, full or part-time and even students in training.
+This has to include all employees full or part-time and even students in training.

 What is the difference between tattooing and body piercing?